avalanche-foundation/ACPs/ACPs/83-dynamic-multidimensional-fees/README.md

 We define four fee dimensions, `Bandwidth`, `DBReads`, `DBWrites`, `Compute`, to describe transactions complexity.
 In more details:

-- `Bandwidth` measures the transaction size in bytes, as encoded by the Avalanchego codec.
+- `Bandwidth` measures the transaction size in bytes, as encoded by the AvalancheGo codec.
 Byte length is a proxy for the network resources needed to disseminate the transaction.
 - `DBReads` measures the number of DB reads needed to verify the transactions.
 DB reads include UTXOs reads and any other state quantity relevant for the specific transaction.
 - `DBWrites` measures the number of DB writes following the transaction verification.
 DB writes include UTXOs generated as outputs of the transactions and any other state quantity relevant for the specific transaction.
 - `Compute` measures the number of signatures to be verified, including UTXOs ones and those related to authorization of specific operations.